Nine Emperor Gods Festival 2016

 The entrance to the NEG’s altar is closed off.

-In the pictures, it shows the setting the tools for rituals in front of “Zong Sheng” (众神) alter.
+In the pictures, it shows the setting the tools for rituals in front of “Zong Sheng” (众神) altar.
 Preparing the tools for the ritual of inviting deities (on the spirit medium’s physical body).
 The music instruments are also cleaned up in preparation.

 At 5 30pm, the main ritual begins.
 Temple members change into white clothing, and those who are heavily involved in the ritual also tie a yellow sash on their waists.